WillTheDeveloper/StudyPortal/README.md

 ## Notifications

-Study Portal will have a lot of cross application notification intergration that initially will be heavily based around JSON webhooks.
+Study Portal will have a lot of cross application notification integration that initially will be heavily based around JSON webhooks.

-Below are a list of methods that you will be able to recieve notifications:
+Below are a list of methods that you will be able to receive notifications:

 - [ ] Microsoft Teams - This has been requested upon some feedback that I received and made it clear that it would be quite a good idea and an alternative way to get into contact with students regarding any new assignments that they may have.
 - [ ] Email - This would be one of the main ways of notifying students of updates on the platform that would be targetted towards them.